 Players will learn how to think ahead and get away from traffic on a small window of ice.

 Goalies will face increased amounts of shots from all areas.
 With the abundance of scoring chances the 3 on 3 game creates, the goalies typically face 60-70 shots per game.

-The high school, collegiate, and professional style of hockey is transitioning more to a speed and skill based game.
+The high school, collegiate, and professional styles of hockey are transitioning more to a speed and skill-based game.
 Ice Barn 3 on 3 will help your child develop the skill set that will help them attain their hockey goals, no matter how lofty.

 Support for Small Rink Skills Development

 Players are closer to the action and touch the puck more often, doubling opportunities to engage